Norfolk hospitals report no new coronavirus deaths

 To date 381 coronavirus-related deaths have been reported in Norfolk’s three main hospitals, of which 122 have been at NNUH, 145 at QEH, and 114 at JPUH.

-There were also no new reported deaths in East Suffolk and North Essex where 336 people have died since the start of the pandemic or at the West Suffolk Hospital in Bury St Edmunds, which has confirmed 76 fatalities.
+In East Suffolk and North Essex 337 people have died since the start of the pandemic or at the West Suffolk Hospital in Bury St Edmunds, which has confirmed 76 fatalities.

-The number of confirmed reported deaths in hospitals in England now stands at 27,359.
+The number of confirmed reported deaths in hospitals in England has risen by 72 on Sunday and now stands at 27,431.

 If you value what this story gives you, please consider supporting the Eastern Daily Press.
 Click the link in the yellow box below for details.